NUSGreyhats/lrn2lrn/lessons/rayyan_1_windows/lessonplan.md

 Enabling **Bash Shell** - If you can't stand CMD/Powershell, you can enable the "Windows subsystem for Linux (Beta)" option in "Turn Windows Features on/off" too

 About **Telemetry** - Microsoft collects data from its users.
 One of the typical ways to go about disabling it is to go the the Group Policy Editor `gpedit.msc` and set the value of "AllowTelemetry" to 0 (i.e. Don't collect).
 However, it is always important to read the fine print:

+Locking Screen - Simply run `rundll32.exe user32.dll, LockWorkStation` to lock someone's computer (i.e. goes to the login screen)

+Running scripts - You can use `wscript.exe [SCRIPT JS/VBS]` or `cscript.exe [SCRIPT JS/VBS/C#]` in order to run scripts in different languages

 ![](img/telemetry-gpedit.png)